 Child Custody Lawyer Rockville, MD

-Some parents decide on joint custody.
-This is when the child will share equal amounts of time with both parents.
-Joint custody is only successful when both parents are cooperative, live nearby, and can make appropriate decisions for the sake and wellbeing of the child.
+► Joint custody.
+In joint custody, a child shares equal amounts of time with both parents.
+Joint custody is usually successful only if both parents are cooperative, live near one another, and can make the appropriate decisions for the child.

-Split custody is another option.
-This involves at least two children, and applies when one parent has custody of at least one child and the other parent also has custody of at least one child.
-In general, the court does not favor split custody as it splits up the children.
+► Split custody is another custody option that involves two or multiple children.
+It applies when one parent has custody of at least one child, and the other parent has custody of at least one child.
+Generally, courts don’t favor splitting up the children.

+► Sole custody.
 A parent with sole custody has physical and legal custody over the child.
 This means he or she will have the exclusive right to make all of the decisions for the care of the child.
-Sole custody is not commonly granted, and usually only done when the other parent is unfit, incapable of having responsibility of the child, or has died.
-In a sole custody situation, the non custodial parent will not have any physical or legal custodian rights.
+Sole custody is not commonly granted, and usually only done when the other parent is unfit, incapable of having the responsibility of the child, or has died.
+In a sole custody situation, the non-custodial parent will not have any physical or legal custodian rights.
 However, he or she may be entitled to some visitation with the child.
-Usually these visitation periods are supervised, especially when child abuse or domestic violence is a factor.
+Usually, these visitation periods are supervised, especially when child abuse or domestic violence is a factor.

 When the Parents Are Not Married

-Depending on the state, when the parents are not legally married, there is a high chance that the mother will be given sole physical custody, unless the father has filed a motion for physical custody.
-In general, an unwed father will have a hard time in getting sole physical custody of a child if the mother is deemed to be a good parent.
-If the children are old enough (usually 10-13 years), the court may take their preference into consideration.
+Depending on the state, when the parents are not legally married, there is a high chance that the mother will be given sole physical custody unless the father has filed a motion for physical custody.
+In general, an unwed father will have a hard time getting the sole physical custody of a child if the mother is deemed to be a good parent.
+If the children are old enough (usually 10-13 years), the court may consider their preference.